comarchtechnologies/android-MediaBrowserService/slides/noc-naukowców-draft.markdown

 ### *A couple of slides with implementation of Common API handling code*

+* connecting to ML server
+* setting audio context

 ### Functional changes

 * UI requirements --> this should be more than one slide
 * driver distraction
+* knob only evironment

+### new, better UI

+* why it is better
+  - large buttons & texts: easy to touch and read
+  - proper contrast values

 # summary

+* congratulations, you are a MirrorLink developer!